«…Ithaca itself lies lower and further to the West,

 - “The stranger should not come to the city, I will send supplies!”

-C) The time Evmaeus needs – three hours walk to reach the palace.
+C) The time Evmaeus needs – a three hour walk to reach the palace.
 There he meets the herald who came on the ship that has just arrived, while the following events occur in the pig paddock: Athena calls Odysseus and transforms him.
 Telemachus thinks he is a god but he is assured that Odysseus has been transformed by Athena.

 Instructions of the arrival in the city and perseverance to humiliations, house weapons΄ hiding, secret planning, test of loyalty of everyone.
 Other details.
 (Od.
 Book 16, 156-322, Lines 167, about three hours).